asierFernandezP/Microbiome/README.md

 We here describe the methods used to perform the next steps:

-1. Quality checking of the reads.
+1. Data import and quality checking of the reads.
 2. ASV determination with DADA2.
 3. Alignment of the representative sequences, building a phylogenetic tree and taxonomic assignment.
 4. Statistical analysis.